alessandrosebastianelli/hybrid_quantum_models/README.md

 pip install --upgrade hqm
 ```

-Despite some components of this library being based on toch or tensorflow, these two packages are not listed in the library requirements, so they will not be installed.
-Recommended versions for torch and tensorflow are:
+Although certain elements of this library draw from PyTorch or TensorFlow, these two packages are not included in the library's prerequisites, and therefore, they will not be automatically installed.
+It is advisable to use the following recommended versions for PyTorch and TensorFlow:

 ```bash
 pip install tensorflow==2.13.0